Progress Report

 1. Outline of the project

-We primarily aim to identify the optimal timing and location for interventions in tropical cyclone (TC) control, based on theory and numerical models.
+The main objective of this R&D item is to identify the optimal timing and location for interventions in tropical cyclone (TC) control based on theory and numerical models.

 2. Outcome so far